websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/using-data-providers-to-populate-form-options.md

 # Using Data Providers to Populate Form Options

 _Select from List_ fields can hold many options.
 Those options can be automatically supplied by using the JSON web services registered in Liferay DXP or any other third party REST web service.
-To learn more about how data providers work, see [Introduction to Data Providers](./introduction-to-data-providers.md).
+To learn more about how data providers work, see [Data Providers Overview](./data-providers-overview.md).

 This article walks users through invoking a JSON web service, configuring the data provider, and adding the data provider to a form.
 The example below demonstrates how to populate a Select from List field with a list of countries.